NicholasBlackburn1/NicholasBlackburn1/README.md

 - 🌱 I’m currently learning how to Work on other Peoples Software Projects.
 - 😄 Pronouns: **Him/He**,**She/Her**
 - 💬 What are my Intrests: well **Steven Universe**, **Minecraft**, **Programming**, **Anime & Furries**, **Robotics**, **DevOps**
-- 💎 what is my Ideal mate: **free spirit, friendliness, fun-loving attitude,courtesy, awkwardness, and intelligence**
 - 📫 How to reach me: email me at **nicholasblackburn02@gmail.com**
 - 👋 fav Steven Universe charecter **Stevonnie😄**
 ## What Programming languages I Know